 Add extra activities such as river rafting, horseback riding, mountain biking, hiking, climbing, zip lining, surfing and free days to your custom itinerary.
 Ask about these options and we’d be happy to add them to your quote.
 If you have any special requests or interests like birding, cooking or crafting that you would like to explore please let us know!

-This tour includes mostly 2 star hotels.
-We would be happy to give you an upgrade to three, four or five star.
-Please ask then work it into your custom itinerary.
+This tour includes mostly 2-star hotels.
+We would be happy to give you an upgrade to three-, four- or five-star and work it into your custom itinerary.
 We can also arrange additional accommodation for you before or after your trip.

 All travelers to Peru are required to have a passport valid for at least six months from date of entry.
 Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders.
 For other nationalities, please consult the nearest Peruvian embassy or consulate.
 An onward ticket and proof of funds may also be required at entry and should be available to show to immigration.
 Traveler’s checks, currency, or a bank statement, from the bank or printed off the internet, are sufficient for proof of funds.